Roasted Asparagus and Radish Salad with Creamy Garlic Cashew Dressing

 - Can be served with warm or cooled roasted radishes and asparagus.

-- Very quick to make: It only takes about 15 minutes!
+- Is very quick to make: It only takes about 15 minutes!
 Prepare the dressing while you roast the vegetables for efficiency.

-- Easily adapted: Of course, since this is a salad, it’s easily customizable.
+- Is easily adapted: Of course, since this is a salad, it’s easily customizable.
 You can always add more or less ingredients to suite your preferences.